viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

     - The space between the fuse box and the HV connector is quite tight;
     - There are two protective earth (yellow--green) wires and one ``HV_GND`` cable that should reach the high-voltage connector passing on top of the motherboard edge.
 You will need to leave ~2 mm clearance between the shield plate and the motherboard to avoid damaging the wires.

-After you have mounted the plate, make sure you take precautions to prevent contact of the stainless steel wire --- modified in :ref:`ngleed_rewire_hv_plug` --- with the plate.
+After you have mounted the plate, make sure you take precautions to prevent contact of the stainless steel wire --- modified in :secref:`ngleed_rewire_hv_plug` --- with the plate.
 For example, add a small pad of insulating sheet under diode D2 in :numref:`fig_ngleed_hv_plug`.

 .. _ngleed_faster_beam: